vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0701.md

 :::

 1. Call unsafe reset all for Tendermint: `<VEGA-BIN> tendermint unsafe-reset-all --home <TENDERMINT-HOME>`
-2. Call unsafe reset all for vega core: `<VEGA-BIN> unsafe_reset_all --home <VEGA-NETWORK-HOME>`
+2. Call unsafe reset all for Vega core: `<VEGA-BIN> unsafe_reset_all --home <VEGA-NETWORK-HOME>`

-3. Remove the data-node state directory: `rm -f <VEGA-NETWORK-HOME>/state/data-node`
+3. Remove the data node state directory: `rm -f <VEGA-NETWORK-HOME>/state/data-node`

-4. Recreate the PostgreSQL database if you have data within:
+4. Recreate the PostgreSQL database if you have existing data using the following commands in PostgreSQL terminal:

-    - a.
-Call the following command in PostgreSQL terminal: `DROP DATABASE IF EXISTS <VEGA-DB-NAME>`
+    - `DROP DATABASE IF EXISTS <VEGA-DB-NAME>`
-    - b.
-Call the following command in PostgreSQL terminal: `CREATE DATABASE <VEGA-DB-NAME> WITH owner=<VEGA-DB-USER>`.
+    - `CREATE DATABASE <VEGA-DB-NAME> WITH owner=<VEGA-DB-USER>`

 :::note
 If you have to setup postgresql, follow instructions in the step to [Install/Upgrade PostgreSQL instance](./upgrade-node.md#15-installupgrade-postgresql-for-data-node)